CustomKU/UniPad-Document/Unipack/README_en.md

 ## 5. autoPlay :page_with_curl:

-Include data about **change button touches or chains** to play pack automatically.
+Include data about **button touch and chain change** to play pack automatically.
-If you pause after turning auto play, it switches to **Practice mode**, and it also works as a auto play data base.
+If you turn on auto play and pause it, it will switches to **Practice mode**, and it also works as an auto play data base.
 You can **record** the **autoPlay** data with the recording function of [UniPad].

 ### The structures of autoPlay